emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 responds with a NAK TLV indicating the rejection of the Basic-Password-Auth-Req TLV.

-Multiple round trips of password authentication requests and responses MAY be used to support some "housecleaning" functions such as a password or pin change before a user is considered to be authenticated.
+Multiple round trips of password authentication requests and responses MAY be used to support some "housekeeping" functions such as a password or pin change before a user is considered to be authenticated.
 Multiple rounds MAY also be used to communicate a users password, and separately a one-time password.